Skip to main content

 Third grade classroom learns coding

-Students in Mrs. Mattern’s third grade classroom participate in a day of CODE at Mylan Park Elementary School in Morgantown, WV.
+Students in Mrs. Mattern’s third grade classroom participate in a day of Code at Mylan Park Elementary School in Morgantown, WV.

 Publications